 Can you learn to distinguish one marketing archetype from another, just by reading websites?

 Absolutely.
-Here are 3 things you can do starting now to sharpen your message sensitivity so you can develop your own.
+Here are 3 things you can do starting now to develop a consistent brand:

 (1) Become aware of other websites in your field, especially those that offer similar services.
 What is the client backstory the website is targeting?

-A client backstory has 3 parts.
+A client’s backstory has 3 parts.
 Does the website seem to be addressing all three?
 Check out my free ebook on Nailing Your Client’s Motivation.

 (2) What is the website owner’s story archetype?